What is the Mammoth Lesson Guarantee?

 As one of the leading ski and snowboard schools in the nation, it is our mission to provide you with an outstanding learning experience.
 If you're not completely satisfied with your lesson, we will offer you another lesson of equal value free of charge.

 Highly recommended.
 Popular instructors and lesson times book up fast.
-We recommend calling or booking online as soon as your plans are made, reserving tickets and rentals at the same time.
+We recommend booking online or calling 800.MAMMOTH as soon as your plans are made, reserving tickets and rentals at the same time.
 First Time Beginner Packages include rentals and Beginner Lift Tickets, while Private Lessons do not.

 What time should I leave in order to make it to my lesson on time?